-Much to the surprise of any seasoned clinical hypnotherapist who has consistently tried and failed there is a model of hypnosis that can play a role in eradicating tinnitus.
-When the desensitization (CARPETS) model of hypnosis doesn’t eliminate tinnitus it normally reduces the volume and the stress and negative emotions surrounding tinnitus.
+Much to the surprise of any seasoned clinical hypnotherapist who has consistently tried and failed to help clients with tinnitus, there is a model of hypnosis that can play a role in eradicating tinnitus.
+When the New Hypnotherapy Handbook model of hypnosis doesn’t eliminate tinnitus it normally reduces the volume and the stress and negative emotions surrounding tinnitus.

 One recent study showed that 73% of individuals taking part in a study on the efficacy of hypnosis in tinnitus reduction, succeeded in doing just that.

 Unfortunately the model of therapy taught in most certification courses is not effective in helping those who suffer with tinnitus.
 With the right tools however, good to excellent results in tinnitus reduction can be achieved.

 Why don’t more in the public pursue such a successful therapy?

 It would seem that there is a perception of hypnosis that is negative in the minds of many.
 Why this is, can generally be attributed to the media’s portrayal of hypnotist’s in general.
 People seem to relate hypnosis to the surrender of will to another person…that is until they actually participate in hypnotherapy or say, learn self hypnosis and discover it is very different indeed.

 Hypnosis is an old word that once meant sleep, another misnomer.
 When a person is in a “state” of hypnosis they are actually in the exact opposite state of sleep!
 For results to be attained, the individual must be in a state of heightened awareness, focused concentration and attention.